kenkodima/dima-clt/README.md

 	sudo apt update && upgrade

 ## Usage
-`dima` has multiple option.
+`dima` has multiple options.
 They are being added as the releases.
 Sometimes, you may need to view them.
 That's why we implemented `-h` as the help command that lists commands and some intructions to the options.

 To view them, run